 The proposed site is located on the corner of Station Street and Reserve Street in the suburb of Penrith (Figure 1 - Site Location).
-The architectural plans by Architecture Design Studio Pty Ltd dated August 24, 2020 are for the proposed construction of a six (6) storey mix use commercial and residential development comprising of a mixture of commercial and residential is proposed at the ground floor with residential units at the remaining upper floors with two (2) level of basement parking.
+The architectural plans by Architecture Design Studio Pty Ltd dated November 19th, 2020 are for the proposed construction of a six (6) storey mix use commercial and residential development comprising of commercial use on the ground floor and residential units at the remaining upper floors with two (2) level of basement parking.

 According to Penrith LEP 2010, the proposed development and adjacent to the subject site is zoned B4 mixed use with RE1 Public Recreations located north of the site.
 The site is surrounded by a mixture of commercial, retail and residential properties Figure 2 - Surrounding Environment).
 The subject site is located opposite to Nepean Village Shopping centre and its associated carpark as well as opposite to the aquatic centre, Ripples Penrith and its associated carpark.
-Penrith Station is located approximately 660metre east from the subject site (Figure 2 -Surrounding Environment).
+Penrith Station is located approximately 660metre east from the subject site (Figure 2 - Surrounding Environment).